ohcnetwork/journal/doc/api.md

 Note:

-1. Practically, this API response should only a maximum of 1 user.
+1. Practically, this API response should only return a maximum of 1 user.
 2. `age` and `phone` are mandatory parameters.
 If they are missing the backend will respond with `400`.

 ### RouteMap for a user